beeware/.github/CODE_OF_CONDUCT.md

   1. **Harassment.** Violating explicitly expressed boundaries or engaging in unnecessary personal attention after any clear request to stop.
   2. **Character attacks.** Making insulting, demeaning, or pejorative comments directed at a community member or group of people.
-  3. **Stereotyping or discrimination.** Characterizing anyone’s personality or behavior on the basis of immutable identities or traits.
+  3. **Stereotyping or discrimination.** Characterizing anyone’s personality or behavior on the basis of a personal identity or trait.
   4. **Sexualization.** Behaving in a way that would generally be considered inappropriately intimate in the context or purpose of the community.
   5. **Violating confidentiality.** Sharing or acting on someone's personal or private information without their permission.
   6. **Endangerment.** Causing, encouraging, or threatening violence or other harm toward any person or group.